PhoenixTales/phoenix-docs/mechanics/driven-by-story.md

 Phoenix is promoted by us as a "story-driven rpg" and so was Gothic.
 But what does this even mean?

-A game driven by story is (1) not a film with passages of interactivity, but a simulated story in a simulated world with simulated A-life the player can constantly interact and interfere with.
+A game driven by story is *not* a film with passages of interactivity, but a simulated story in a simulated world with simulated A-life the player can constantly interact and interfere with.
 And this interactivity should be consistent in the game logic, which we may call "interaction consistency": What NPCs can do, the player character in theory must also be able to do and vice versa.

 In this sense, a game like Hellblade, as much value it may have for what it is, is simply less of a game than Gothic.
 It may be an experience with much *focus* on the story with some degrees of interactivity, but if something could work just as well as a film, then it is not much of a game.
 And even if the interactivity adds something to the experience, it remains a very restricted form of interactivity broken up by constant cutscenes and would thus be better described as an interactive movie than a game.
 {: .subtext }